 American Express Co. v.
 Italian Colors Restaurants Class Action Lawsuit

-- takes a long time
+- Takes a long time;

-- removes disincentive for corporate abuse
+- Removes disincentive for corporate abuse.

-On the other hand, Amex argued that arbitration, as a method for settling disputes, is more cost effective for small businesses and “less subject to abuse by frivolous or vengeful lawsuits” than class action cases.
+On the other hand, AmEx argued that arbitration, as a method for settling disputes, is more cost effective for small businesses and “less subject to abuse by frivolous or vengeful lawsuits” than class action cases.

 Bilateral Arbitration v.
 Class Action: The Legal Arguments

 A tying arraignment is when a seller makes the buyer purchase one product in order to purchase a second product.

-In the end, the Supreme Court of the United States ruled in favor of American Express in a 5-3 decision.
-So what does that ultimately mean, you ask?
-Bottom line: It exceptionally tough to dismantle a class action waiver in a contract.
+Ultimately, the Supreme Court sided with American Express in a 5-3 decision.
+What does that ultimately mean?
+Bottom line: It’s exceptionally tough to dismantle a class action waiver in a contract.